madhumitha-r26/Restaurant-Inventory/README.md

-I have created a Restaurant Pantry Website.
+I have created a Restaurant Pantry Website for a web development hackathon.

 Technologies used:
 - HTML - Website structure